Labs64/NetLicensing-FastSpring/README.md

 ## Configure your product within FastSpring (Licensing Model _"Subscription"_)

-To integrate for recuring purchase (Licensing Model "Subscription"), follow these steps:
+To integrate for recurring purchase (Licensing Model "Subscription"), follow these steps:

 ### 1. Add a new "Fulfillment Action" to the product
 ![Figure s01](https://raw.githubusercontent.com/Labs64/NetLicensingClient-FastSpring/master/images/s01.png)